Do I need planning permission for a heat pump?

 Air source heat pump permitted development criteria in England

-Since the end of 2011, if you live in England, all heat pumps (air, ground & water) are considered a permitted development, so no planning permission is required.
+Since the end of 2011, if you live in England, all heat pumps (air, ground and water) are considered a permitted development, so no planning permission is required.
 This was legislated in parliament to make it easier for individuals to install renewable technologies for their homes.
 Different outcomes apply however if you live in a listed property, conservation area or a world heritage site.
 We would advise you to contact your local planning authority for further guidance.

 An air source heat pump is a permitted development provided numerous conditions are met: